Chern-Simons-Matter Theories at Large Baryon Number: Chern-Simons-matter theory at large baryon number

+There are two conformal field theories we are interested in in this paper.
+One is the $O(4)\sim SU(2)\times SU(2)$ Wilson-Fisher scalar $\Phi$ whose diagonal $SU(2)$ is gauged and coupled to an $SU(2)$ Chern-Simons theory at level $k$.
+In the language of \cite{1808.03317,1808.04415,1904.07885,2008.00024}, this is the $SU(2)_k$ critical boson theory, which is conjectured to be dual to $U(k)_{-3/2}$ regular fermion theory (See also \cite{Hsin:2016blu}).
+The theory is defined by the UV Lagrangian

-We use the Lorentzian signature with mostly plus metric, $g_{\mu\nu}=\kakko{-,+,+}$.
+We used the Lorentzian signature with mostly plus metric, $g_{\mu\nu}=\kakko{-,+,+}$.
 For later reference, we also define the gauge field strength as

-It is believed that such a model has an infrared fixed-point (without dimensionful coupling constants, if we use the dimensional regularization, see \cite{Aharony:2011jz}), and the dual description, with correct anomalies, has been shown to exist \cite{Hsin:2016blu}.
-The beta functions are also computed in \cite{Aharony:2011jz}.
+It is believed that such a model has an infrared fixed-point (Indeed, the large-$N$ beta functions are computed in \cite{1808.03317} to show this.), and it is this fixed-point that we are going to study in this paper.

-\if0 The beta functions of these theories have been already computed in \cite{Aharony:2011jz}.
-The result explicitly given in the main part of the paper is for the $O(N)$ model, but the beta function for the $SU(N)$ case only differs from it by a multiplicative factor of $16$.
-We hereby recoup the result for the beta function at two loops of the $SU(N)$ CSM theory,

-where $g^2\equiv 4\pi/k$ and $g_6\equiv 2h^2$.
-Because the beta function is always positive for $N<10$, there are no non-trivial fixed-points in the IR for $N<10$, at least in the weakly-coupled regime.
-For large but finite $N(\geqslant 10)$, there are indeed an interacting (strongly-coupled) conformal fixed-point in the IR~\cite{Aharony:2011jz}. \fi